INSIDE: Roam the Gnome’s Best Tips on how to travel the world on a budget with kids? Yes, you can too!

 Saving for this kind of trip is easy for some, not so easy for others, but we make it a priority.

-- Hanging out at home – a lot.
+- spent time hanging out at home – a lot.

-- Spending our pennies during school holiday breaks on ice-creams, and hot pies at the local bakery, but mostly eating in.
+- ate in, and spent our pennies during school holiday breaks on treats like ice-creams at our local gelato shop, and hot pies at the local bakery

-- Hiring new-release videos instead of traipsing off to the cinema.
-But the savings are growing, and come mid-November, we’ll be off!
+- hired new-release videos instead of traipsing off to the cinema.

-These 6 weeks ahead will be full of memories and stories and experiences you can’t replicate anywhere else.
+Those 6 weeks in Europe created memories, stories and experiences you can’t replicate anywhere else.

 It’s now called a ‘side hustle‘ and for many people, this side hustle turns into their full time passion.